Fender Telecaster

 Introduced for national distribution as the Broadcaster in the autumn of 1950 as a two-pickup version of its sister model, the single-pickup Esquire, the pair were the first guitars of their kind manufactured on a substantial scale.
-A trademark conflict with a rival manufacturer (Gretsch Broadkaster) led to the guitar being renamed in 1951.
-Initially, the Broadcaster name was simply cut off of the labels placed on the guitars (leading to a limited run of nameless guitars known as "No-casters") and later in 1951, the final name of Telecaster was applied to the guitar to take advantage of the advent of television.
+A trademark conflict with a rival manufacturer Gretsch Broadkaster led to the guitar being renamed in 1951.
+Initially, the Broadcaster name was simply cut off of the labels placed on the guitars (leading to a limited run of nameless guitars known unofficially as Nocasters) and later in 1951, the final name of Telecaster was applied to the guitar to take advantage of the advent of television.
 The Telecaster quickly became a popular model, and has remained in continuous production since its first incarnation.

-Like the three-pickup Stratocaster which followed it in 1954, the Telecaster is a versatile guitar and has been used in many genres, including country, reggae, rock, pop, folk, soul, blues, jazz, punk, metal, alternative, indie rock, and R&B. The base model has always been available, and other than a change to the pickup selector switch configuration, a thinning of the neck, and a few variations on the bridge design, it has remained mostly unchanged from the 1950s.
+Like the three-pickup Stratocaster that followed it in 1954, the Telecaster is a versatile guitar and has been used in many genres, including country, reggae, rock, pop, folk, soul, blues, jazz, punk, metal, alternative, indie rock, and R&B. The base model has always been available, and other than a change to the pickup selector switch configuration, a thinning of the neck, and a few variations on the bridge design, it has remained mostly unchanged from the 1950s.
 Several variant models have been produced over the years including those with different pickup configurations and electronics, semi-hollow body designs, and even a twelve string model.

 Overall design

-The archetypical Fender Telecaster is a solid-body electric guitar with a flat asymmetric single-cutaway body; the body is usually made from alder or ash.
+The archetypical Fender Telecaster is a solid-body electric guitar with a flat asymmetric single-cutaway body; the body is usually made from alder or swamp ash.
 The neck is usually made from maple and attached to the body with screws (though characteristically referred to as a "bolt-on neck") and has a distinctive small headstock with six tuning pegs mounted inline along a single side; the fingerboard may be maple or another wood, e.g. rosewood, and has at least twenty-one frets.
 The Telecaster's body is front-routed for electronics; the bridge pickup is mounted in a metal plate attached to the guitar's bridge, other pickups are mounted in a plastic pickguard, and the controls are mounted in a metal plate on the lower bout of the guitar.
 Most Telecasters have two single-coil pickups, a pickup selector switch, a single volume control and a single tone control.
-Fixed bridges are almost universal, and the original design has three individually adjustable dual-string saddles whose height and intonation can be set independently.
+Fixed bridges are almost universal, and the original design has three individually adjustable dual-string saddles whose height and tuning can be set independently.
 (Many newer models have six saddles.)
 The output jack is mounted on the edge of the lower bout of the guitar.
 Many different colors have been available.
 The Telecaster's scale length is 25.5 in.

-There have been minor changes to the design over the years and models with features that differ from the archetypical design.
+There have been minor changes to the design over the years, and models with features that differ from the archetypical design.
 However, the essential character of the design has remained constant.